ehsaniara/spring-boot-multi-data-source/README.md

 # Spring Boot 2 with Multiple DataSource

-There are times that even having the best DataBase (PostgresSql, Oracle, MySql, .. ) Tuning can not be as help-full as Application Level separating Read and Writes
+There are times that even having the best DataBase (PostgresSql, Oracle, MySql,... ) Tuning can not be as help-full as Application Level separating Read and Writes

 Spring Boot 2.2.2 with Multiple DataSource
 ## Postgres Setup